The Masked Singer (American TV series): Broadcast history and release

 The Masked Singer debuted on January 2, 2019, as a mid-season replacement to Star.
 A month before the season finale on February 27, 2019, Fox renewed the show for a second season.
 During its upfronts for the 2019–2020 United States television season in May 2019, the network renewed the series for a third season to launch as the lead-out of Super Bowl LIV.
 The second season premiered on September 25, 2019, and was preceded by a "Super Sneak Peek" episode which aired two Sundays prior.
 Before concluding on December 18, 2019, it was pre-empted for two weeks by the broadcast of the 2019 World Series.
 On February 2, 2020, the third season premiered following Super Bowl LIV.
 After a "Road to the Finals" episode aired the previous day, it culminated on May 20, 2020.
 Two weeks prior, the series was renewed for a fourth season to air during the 2020–2021 television season.
 Following a preview episode on September 13, it premiered on September 23, 2020.
 One week of the season was pre-empted due to the 2020 World Series.
 Two weeks before the finale on December 16, 2020, the series was renewed for a fifth season, which premiered on March 10, 2021.
 On May 17, 2021, Fox renewed the series for a sixth season a week before the fifth season's finale on May 26.
 The sixth season began airing starting with a two-night premiere on September 22 and 23, 2021.
 A seventh season premiered on March 9, 2022.
+On May 15, 2023, it was announced that the series was renewed for a tenth season.
+On May 7, 2025, it was announced that The Masked Singer would skip its usual fall season slot for 2025 and return with season 14 in January 2026 instead.

 The program is aired by Fox in the United States and has been simulcasted by CTV in Canada since the second season.
 Fox Entertainment distributes the series in those countries while Propagate Content does so elsewhere.
 Outside of North America, it has aired on ITV in the United Kingdom, Network 10 in Australia, Three in New Zealand, M-Net in South Africa, and Channel 5 in Singapore, among others.
 Aside from double-length episodes, most run for about 43 minutes.
 They are available for streaming in the United States on Hulu, Fox's website, and the Fox Now mobile app through video on demand.
 The Masked Singer is also available on the American ad-supported service Tubi, where it became the most-watched series less than two months after its April 2020 debut and is used to attract new viewers to the platform.
 Episodes are available internationally on localized streaming services.